New Graduate Nurse Resume Guide [Examples + Templates]

 Why New Grad Nurse Resumes Need Special Attention

 Stepping out of nursing school and into the real world of patient care is like going from Grey's Anatomy reruns to the trauma bay—real fast.
-That's why your new grad nurse resume isn't just another piece of paper—it's your professional handshake, your first impression, your hype squad.
+That's why your new grad nurse resume isn't just another piece of paper—it's your professional handshake, your first impression.

 Most hospitals know you're a fresh graduate, but that doesn't mean they'll take just any resume.

-"What separates you is how you present those experiences in a way that screams: I'm ready to practice, learn, and thrive."
+"What separates you is how you present those experiences in a way that tells: I'm ready to practice, learn, and thrive."

 A graduate nurse resume needs to translate: